kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 ## 5. Cohesion and Coupling

 We do not yet have a finalized plan for handling coupling and cohesion.
-Our **goal** is to maximize cohesion (group related logic together) while minimizing coupling (avoid unnecessary cross-file dependencies).
-This section will be updated as the project develops.
+Our goal is to maximize cohesion (group related logic together) while minimizing coupling avoid unnecessary cross-file interactions/dependencies.
+This section will be improve throughout the process especially.

 ---

-## 6. Future Considerations
+## 6. Whats Left?

 - Final choice of database (SQL vs NoSQL)
 - Error handling strategy